Load autoreload extension for development convenience

 rngs=nnx.Rngs(default=42), # random number generator seed

-param_dtype=jnp.float32, # data type of the model parameters.
+param_dtype=jnp.bfloat16, # data type of the model parameters. if bfloat16 is not available, use float32

 )